Military base: Overseas military base

 An overseas military base is a military base that is geographically located outside of the territory of the country whose armed forces are the principal occupants of the base.

 Such bases may be established by treaties between the governing power in the host country and another country which needs to establish the military base in the host country for various reasons, usually strategic and logistic.

 Furthermore, overseas military bases often serve as the source of the military brat subculture due to the children of the bases' occupant military being born or raised in the host country but raised with a remote parental knowledge of the occupant military's home country.

-British military bases

-In the 18th and 19th centuries the Royal Engineers were largely responsible for erecting military bases in the British Isles and the British Empire.
-In 1792 the Chief Engineer was instructed to prepare the Barrack Construction estimates for Parliament and at the same time the Department of the Barrackmaster-General was established.

-During the period from the 1840s through the 1860s barracks were constructed under supervision of the Royal Engineers in: